guillaumecherel/exmodelo-abc/eXModeloModuleABC.md

 Remember the model zombies with the 3 parameters `humanInformedRatio`, `humanInformProbability` and `humanFollowProbability`.
 Write an openmole script that runs ABC on it.
 Use as observed data the time series of people rescued every 20 seconds: `Array(0,5,14,42,36,9,5,3,1,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0)`

-The solution is available [here](https://gitlab.openmole.org/exmodelo/zombies/blob/master/openmole/cooperation/abc_practice_solution.oms).
+The solution is available [here](openmole/cooperation/abc_practice_solution.oms).

 Practice: Exploiting ABC's output
 ===

-We have defined calibration as finding parameters values consistent with data.
+We have defined calibration as finding parameter values consistent with data.
 We've seen that, with ABC, we are aiming at a calibration procedure that accounts for uncertainty.
 How does the result of ABC convey uncertainty, and how do we use it?

 ABC conveys uncertainty through a sample of values.
 It follows the posterior density distribution on the parameter given the data.
 This distribution represents how probable the different parameter values are, according to the data, the model, and the prior distribution.

 The posterior sample is composed of the sequence of parameter values $(\theta_i)_{i=1}^N$ and their associated weights $w_i$.
 For example, [this file](samples/step872.csv) contains the result of ABC for the model coop, where the data is a sequence of number of people rescued every 20 seconds.
 Each row corresponds to one point in the sample.
 The columns `humanInformedRatio`, `humanInformProbability` and `humanFollowProbability` give the values for the corresponding parameters, and the column `weight` give the point's weight.

-The OpenMOLE task used to obtain this result is (see the [complete OpenMOLE script](openmole/abc_practice_solution.oms)):
+The OpenMOLE task used to obtain this result is (see the [solution to the previous section for the complete OpenMOLE script](openmole/abc_practice_solution.oms)):

 ```scala
 val abc =